Terms and Definitions

 Volumetric mix design

 An asphalt mixture design system that integrates the selection of materials (asphalt, aggregate) and volumetric proportioning with the project’s climate and design traffic.

 Asphalt Modifier (General)

-Something that is added to asphalt to improve the performance grade through chemical or physical alterations.
-These could include either Polymers (Elastomers/Plastomers), Acids, light oils, GTR, or recycled products
+A substance that is added to asphalt to enhance the performance grade through chemical or physical alterations.
+These substances can include polymers (elastomers/plastomers), acids, light oils, GTR, or recycled products.

 Crumb Rubber/Ground Tire Rubber (GTR)